One of the worst side effects of going low-carb is keto breath.

 Unlike the general war of smells from leftover food particles and bacteria in your mouth that is halitosis, keto breath is very specific.

-All kidding aside, the silver lining to keto breath is that it means you’re actually in ketosis.
+The silver lining to keto breath is that it means you’re actually in ketosis.

 - Acetone is produced as a ketone and extra ketones need to leave your body.